-I’d never fallen harder for a guy than I did for Graham Prescott.
+I’d never fallen harder for anyone than I did for Graham Prescott.
 The British hottie was like no other guy I’d ever met.
-And the attraction between us had been mutual and red-hot.
+And the attraction between us was mutual and red-hot.

 But it hadn’t been.

 Seeing him again after four years stirs up feelings I have no right to feel.
 So I tell myself the only thing I want from him is his forgiveness.
 But first I have to earn his trust—something easier said than done.
 Especially when he makes it clear there’s only one thing he wants from me.

 To stay the hell out of his life.

 Where r u?

 Emily, I’m really starting 2 get worried.
 Call me.

 I finish going over the last four texts I’ve sent Emily since I spoke to her yesterday.
 She has yet to text me back.
 She also hasn’t returned any of my half-dozen phone calls—calls, that as of this morning, are going straight to voicemail.

 I don’t know what the hell is going on but the longer it does the angrier I’m getting.
 How hard is it to pick up a phone or return a text message?
 It also doesn’t help that I have to sit through an hour and forty-five minute lecture on the Keynesian Cross model in my macroeconomics class.
 My professor could be reading Shakespeare in French and it would be all the same to me.
 Might as well shoot me with a tranquilizer dart.
 With fifty minutes to go, my concentration is shot to hell and the chair I’m sitting on is harder than fucking granite.